 - Lifeline, who provide 24-hour crisis counseling, support groups and suicide prevention services.
 Call 13 11 14.

 - Suicide Call Back Service provides 24/7 support if you or someone you know is feeling suicidal.
 Call 1300 659 467.

 - beyondblue also provides 24/7 counselling over the phone and has chat and online support groups.
 Call 1300 22 4636

 Resources for everyone

 - Beyond Blue is delivering a new 24/7 support service specifically designed to help people through the COVID-19 pandemic available free of charge to all Australians.
 See below for CALD translated resources.

 - headtohealth is an online gateway funded by the Australian Government that can help you find free and low-cost, trusted phone and online mental health resources.

 - Black Dog Institute have released information for looking after your mental health during the coronavirus outbreak.
-They're also conducting a survey right now about how COVID-19 is impacting the mental health of Australian adults, and what people are doing to stay mentally healthy.

 - Ramsay Health have some useful information and tips regarding stress, worry and anxiety during coronavirus (COVID-19) situation